EthanDow/Solo/README.md

 # Solo

-Solo is a creative personal project that was mainly a practice in writing elementary HTML, CSS and Javascript code.
+Solo is a creative personal project that was mainly a practice in writing some elementary HTML, CSS and Javascript code.

 # To see the project: